ferdaoussBouchennou/ferdaoussBouchennou/README.md

 ## About

-**Quality-focused engineer turning fragile manual QA into fast, automated pipelines.**
+**Software Engineering student passionate about QA and backend development — building reliable systems and the automated tests that validate them.**

-5th-year Computer Engineering student at **ENSA Tétouan**, specialized in **test automation**, **QA engineering**, and **DevOps**.
-Oracle-certified in Java, Cloud DevOps and Multicloud Architecture, with production experience designing automated test suites end-to-end — from test strategy to CI-ready reporting.
+5th-year Computer Engineering student at **ENSA Tétouan**, interested in **QA engineering**, **test automation**, and **backend development**.
+Oracle-certified in Java, Cloud DevOps and Multicloud Architecture, with hands-on experience building backend services and automated test suites — from API design to CI-ready test reporting.

-Currently looking for a **PFE internship in QA**, starting **February 2027**.
+Currently looking for a **PFE internship in QA or Backend Development**, starting **February 2027**.

 <div align="center">